Sources of lead

 - Cover or replace the soil

-- Cover with clean topsoil, or remove and replace top 3 to 6 inches of soil with clean topsoil or other covering.
+- Cover with clean topsoil or mulch.
+You can also remove and replace top 3 to 6 inches of soil with clean topsoil or other covering.

 Test your soil